 The Best Filling for Cream Puffs

-Other excellent fillings for choux pastries include vanilla pastry cream, caramel cream filling, chocolate mousse, vanilla ice cream or any sort of ice cream, light chocolate buttercream, hazelnut filling, etc. There are so many possibilities that taste delicious in pate a choux pastries!
+Other good fillings for choux pastries include vanilla pastry cream, caramel cream filling, chocolate mousse, vanilla ice cream or any sort of ice cream, light chocolate buttercream, hazelnut filling, etc. There are so many possibilities that taste delicious in pate a choux pastries!

 Essential Baking Tools for Choux Pastry